9 Essential Tips For Off Roading Alone

 When wheeling alone and driving up to sections I’m unsure about, I usually stop and check it out.
 If it looks sketchy, I back up to avoid getting caught in sticky situations.

-Generally, in most cases, you’ll be fine when solo- off-roading, provided you are just getting off the beaten path and not doing anything sketchy or crazy.
+Generally, solo off-roading is fine, provided you are just getting off the beaten path and not doing anything sketchy or crazy.

 8) Have A Cell Phone